39. Kulturstaat

 According to Bronder, Eckart coached Hitler on his public speaking skills, along with Erik Jan Hanussen (1889 – 1933).
 Mel Gordon in Hitler’s Jewish Clairvoyant discusses the career of Hanussen as an occult figure in late Weimar Berlin, in the service of the Nazis.
 Hanussen became famous for giving performances of his psychic abilities at La Scala in Berlin, attracting the attention of people from Sigmund Freud and Thomas Mann to Marlene Dietrich and Peter Lorre.
 At the Zionist congress in Basel, Hanussen declared his descent in direct line from Judah Leib of Prossnitz, one of the successors of Shabbetai Zevi, according to a list of ordination in the Schiff Collection.[41]
 According to Dr. Walter C. Langer’s World War II report for the OSS: “…during the early 1920’s Hitler took regular lessons in speaking and in mass psychology from a man named Hanussen who was also a practicing astrologer and fortune-teller.
 He was an extremely clever individual who taught Hitler a great deal concerning the importance of staging meetings to obtain the greatest dramatic effect.”[42]

 As pointed out by Richard B. Spence, one of Hanussen’s closest collaborators was Dr. Leopold Thoma, a psychoanalyst, paranormal researcher, and chief of the Psychologische Abteilung (“Psychology Department”) of the Viennese police.
 In 1921 he formed his own Institut fur Kriminal Telepatische Forschung (“Criminal Telepathic Research”).
-Thoma was well-acquainted with fellow Austrian psychoanalyst Alfred Adler.
+Thoma was well-acquainted with fellow Austrian psychoanalyst Alfred Adler, a first cousin of Victor Adler of the Pernerstorfer Circle.
 Aleister Crowley claimed to “know [Adler] personally” and to have “handled” some of the Adler’s Berlin patients and to have “put a lot of my own theory and practice into it.”[43]
 As well, Thoma was friends with Dr. Alexander Cannon, another psychiatrist, paranormal researcher and friend of Aleister Crowley who crossed paths with Hanussen.[44]
 Cannon, who was sometimes referred to as the “Yorkshire Yogi” or the “leader of black magic in England,” would later face accusations of being a Nazi sympathiser and German spy.[45]
 Cannon was renowned for prescribing exotic remedies for stress, alcoholism, sex and self-esteem problems, with treatments including electrotherapies and Tibetan hypnosis, learned while he was a prison doctor in China.
 John Gastor, a socialite of the day, said the King Edward VIII had been “entrapped and ensnared” by Cannon.
 Cannon was the subject of an MI5 investigation and then an establishment cover-up before settling in virtual exile in the Isle of Man, where he put on magic shows and psychic performances.[46]

 Hanussen was also a confidant of horror fiction writer Hanns Heinz Ewers, who was a friend of Hanfstaengl, and also connected with Crowley and Viereck in the Propaganda Kabinett.[47]
 During the last years of the Weimar Republic, Ewers became involved with the Nazi Party, attracted by its nationalism, its Nietzschean moral philosophy, and its cult of Teutonic culture, and joined the NSDAP in 1931.
 Despite his involvement with the Nazi, Ewers’ main character in his horror novels, Frank Braun, is depicted as having a Jewish mistress, Lotte Levi, who is also a patriotic German.
 This was one of the factors which ended Ewers’ popularity with the Nazi leadership.
 With the addition to his homosexual tendencies, he soon lost favor with party leaders.
 In 1934, most of his works were banned in Germany, and his assets and were property seized.
 Alfred Rosenberg was his main adversary in the party, but after submitting many petitions, Ewers eventually secured the rescission of the ban.